EReveron/Johns-Hopkins-University---Data-Science-Specialization---Coursera/README.md

   * Date: 01/02/2016
   * [Verified Certificate] (https://www.coursera.org/account/accomplishments/certificate/WL87GV3B24)
   * Examples of my work:
-  *
+  	* [**Reproducible Research: Peer Assessment 1** on GitHub] (https://github.com/EReveron/RepData_PeerAssessment1/blob/master/PA1_template.md): this is a report that use the data about personal movement using activity monitoring devices (*Fitbit, Nike Fuelband, or Jawbone Up*) to answer specific questions like:
+  		* *What is mean total number of steps taken per day?*
+  		* *Are there differences in activity patterns between weekdays and weekends?*
   	* [**US Wheather Events Impact on Population Health and Economy Report** on RPubs](http://rpubs.com/EReveron/repdata-peerassessment2): this is a report that use the data of U.S. National Oceanic and Atmospheric Administration's (NOAA) to evaluate the Economic and Population Impact (Fatalities and Injuries) of all the weather events in the U.S. from 1950 and end in November 2011.
   	* [**US Wheather Events Impact on Population Health and Economy Report** on GitHub] (https://github.com/EReveron/RepData_PeerAssessment2)

 6. [**Statistical Inference**] (https://www.coursera.org/learn/statistical-inference): this course covers the fundamentals of inference in a practical approach for getting things done.
   * Date: 02/03/2016